Rock Radio Heaven (G)

 Also known as: Birth name was Royce Lee Darling; used Lee Darling at KGOL and KSBJ

-Stations: Armed Forces Network, WKRG Mobile, Ala., WOKY Milwaukee, WIND Chicago, WTRY Albany, WHK Cleveland, WMCA New York, WAKY, WKLO Louisville, Ky., KGOL Houston, KSBJ Houston-Humble, Tex.
+Stations: Armed Forces Network, WKRG Mobile, Alabama, WOKY Milwaukee, WIND Chicago, WTRY Albany, WHK Cleveland, WMCA New York, WAKY, WKLO Louisville, Kentucky, KGOL Houston, KSBJ Houston-Humble, Texas

 Notes: A Korean War veteran, also served as a Military Policeman in Germany.